 Food waste is recyclable and hence instead of throwing away the leftover coffee grounds, green leafy vegetable wastes, leftover food waste, you can use it in many ways.
 What happens when you throw it away?
 It goes to dump yards and they put it in a already overflowing pit.
 Instead, you can create your own dump pit and make use of these left over foods and create compost or a natural fertilizer for your garden.
 There are lot many ways one can use fruit peels, vegetable leaves, citrus fruit rinds, shells of fruits, dried up vegetables and more.
 You can get creative and invent your own ideas to reuse food waste.
-Here are 10 such ways you can use your food waste in the most green way and reuse it for good purposes:
+Here are 10 smart ways to recycle food waste

 Leftover food waste and vegetable throw away can make great compost for your garden.
 All you need to do is make a pit for putting this compost in, in your garden and throw all food waste in it everyday.
 Make sure you don’t add meat leftovers as that can call for animals in your garden.
 As food waste is biodegradable, it will rot and mix with the soil to make great compost.
 This compost is very good for growing vegetables and even other plants in your garden.
 Add small portions of this compost to your garden soil and mix well.
 See how your garden flourishes in no time.

 If you have a small house and cannot make a compost pit yourself, you can hand the waste to your neighbors compost pit.
 Again no meat should be thrown in.
 Some farmers also have large compost pits, they can pick it up from you or you can hand it over to them once a week.

 You can take your grass cuttings, dried leaves, food wastes to the organic waste recyclers in the town.
 These are places in the town which collect all the organic waste and recycle them.
 You can even have a recyclers bin installed in your house, where you can throw all the food waste and the authorities responsible for recycling will collect it once or twice a week.